Second only to a crash helmet, motorcycling boots are one of the most essential pieces of riding equipment you can buy.

 Sole and structure

-The harder and chunkier the sole then the more protection a rider gets.
+The harder and chunkier the sole, the more protection a rider gets.

 They’re not tricky little buttons or switches.

-My own boot soles are very thick and pose no problems for operating these controls.
+My own boot soles are very thick and pose no problems with operating these controls.

-The process of manufacturing a motorcycle boot is long and methodical as the multiple layers are added and assembled.
-Usually the process is a combination of precision stitching and highly advanced gluing treatments.
+Manufacturing a motorcycle boot is long and methodical as the multiple layers are added and assembled.
+Usually, the process combines precision stitching and highly advanced gluing treatments.

-This ensures that none of the protective components are displaced in the event of an impact.
+This ensures that none of the protective components are displaced in an impact.

-Nearly all motorcycle boots are water-resistant to some degree but unless they are specifically designed and sold as fully waterproofed then water ingress may occur sooner or later.
+Nearly all motorcycle boots are water-resistant, but water ingress may occur sooner or later unless they are specifically designed and sold as fully waterproof.

-Long distance riding in heavy rain is not only uncomfortable in wet feet but may result in foot movement and some control loss.
+Long-distance riding in heavy rain is not only uncomfortable with wet feet but may result in foot movement and some control loss.

-Ankle boots and soft leather boots afford very little resistance from the rain unless they have waterproof lining.
-Even high-length fully enclosed boots may allow some water in.
+Ankle and soft leather boots afford very little resistance from the rain unless they have a waterproof lining.
+Even high-length, fully enclosed boots may allow some water in.